poppadum/dynquee/README.md

 ### How Does It Work?
+It works very like [Recalbox]'s built-in mini TFT support: it listens to [Recalbox's MQTT broker][recalbox-mqtt] for events, and displays still images or videos in response to those events.

+On PC it uses `mpv` to display media on the secondary screen.
-On Raspberry Pi it works very like [Recalbox]'s built-in mini TFT support: it listens to [Recalbox's MQTT broker][recalbox-mqtt] for events, and it writes media files direct to the framebuffer using `fbv2` for still images and `ffmpeg` for videos.
+On Raspberry Pi it writes media files direct to the framebuffer using `fbv2` for still images and `ffmpeg` for videos.

 With the Pi4's default KMS graphics driver both HDMI displays share a single framebuffer, so marquee images are also visible on the primary display for a second or two when an emulator launches or exits.
-While this is a bit annoying, it doesn't seem to break anything so I'll put up with it.
+While this is a bit annoying, it doesn't seem to break anything so I put up with it.

-*dynquee* is mostly written in Python 3.
+*dynquee* is written in Python 3 with a few supporting bash scripts.

 ### Requirements
 - [Recalbox] v8.1.1 Electron or later
-- Python v3.7 or later (Recalbox 8.1.1 ships with Python v3.9.5)
-- EITHER:
+- one of:
     - a Raspberry [Pi 4B][pi4] or [Pi 400][pi400] with a second display connected to the Pi's second HDMI port
-- OR:
+    - a PC with dual video outputs and two displays
     - a separate device with a connected display: an older Pi or [Pi Zero][pi-zero] should be ideal

 I have tested *dynquee* running on a different device on the same network as the Recalbox machine.
-It works fine but needs a few config file changes: see [Running *dynquee* on a different device][different-device].
+It works fine but needs a few config file changes: see [Running *dynquee* on a different device][install-different-device].

 ### Status
 *dynquee* is now pretty stable but there may still be bugs.

-I've tried to minimise the risk of displaying the same image for a long period of time because I'm concerned about [image persistence or burn-in][screen-burn-in].
+I've tried to minimise the risk of displaying the same image for a long period of time because I'm concerned about [image persistence or burn-in][screen-burn-in] (probably a habit I picked up in the 1980s).
-While this shouldn't be too much of a problem if you're using an LCD  display for your marquee, I still recommend keeping an eye on it.
+While this shouldn't be too much of a problem if you're using a modern LCD display for your marquee, I still recommend keeping an eye on it.

 ### Tested Platforms
-*dynquee* has been tested on:
+*dynquee* has been tested on the following platforms:

+* Running on Recalbox:
-* Recalbox on [Raspberry Pi 4B][pi4]: working
+    * Recalbox v8.1.1 & v9.0 on Raspberry Pi 4B: working
-* Recalbox on PC: working
+    * Recalbox v9.0.1 on PC: working

+* Running on a separate device:
+    * Raspberry Pi Zero: working
-* Raspberry Pi 1 (separate device): working, but a bit too slow to be useable
+    * Raspberry Pi 1B: working, but a bit too slow to be useable

 ---

 ## Getting Started

-* To get *dynquee* running on Recalbox on Raspberry Pi 4 follow the instructions below.
+* To get *dynquee* running on Recalbox follow the instructions below.

-* To get *dynquee* running on Recalbox on PC see [installing on Recalbox PC][install-recalbox-pc].

 * To get *dynquee* running on a different machine see [installing on a different device][install-different-device].